I am a designer.

 UX Leadership: We are all UX Leaders.
 During any design process it is up to us to be clear communicators.
 As we share what we are doing, how we are doing it, and the results we will get more and more buy-in.
 From our clients, from our colleagues, and from our users.

-Portfolio: My current portfolio is under development.
-I am working out the details of past NDAs.
+Portfolio: What I can share is limited by past NDAs.
 Please let me know of your interest and I will be glad to meet in person to share and display my work.